-Trump says he took coronavirus test as questions mount over his personal risks in face of pandemic
+Trump tests negative for coronavirus as questions mount over his personal risks in face of pandemic

 The president spent the previous weekend at his private resort in Palm Beach, Fla., that was teeming with an eclectic mix of visitors: donors attending the annual Republican National Committee retreat, a delegation led by Brazilian President Jair Bolsonaro, and family and friends celebrating the birthday of Kimberly Guilfoyle, the former Fox News host who is dating Donald Trump Jr.

-Among the guests were Sen. Rick Scott (R-Fla.) and Rudolph W. Giuliani, the president’s personal lawyer, as well as Sen. Lindsey O. Graham (R-S.C.) and Rep. Matt Gaetz (R-Fla.), who both self-quarantined last week — Gaetz after flying home to Washington with Trump aboard Air Force One.
+Among the guests were Rudolph W. Giuliani, the president’s personal lawyer, as well as Sen. Lindsey O. Graham (R-S.C.) and Rep. Matt Gaetz (R-Fla.), who both self-quarantined last week — Gaetz after flying home to Washington with Trump aboard Air Force One.

 “It was louder and wilder than usual,” said one person who was there and spoke on the condition of anonymity to describe the private scene.

-Note: Correction: An earlier version of this report erroneously stated that Sen. Rick Scott (R-Fla.) was at Mar-a-Lago.
-He was not but interacted with the Brazilian delegation in Miami two days later.